Ricci iterations and canonical K\"ahler-Einstein currents on log canonical pairs: Introduction

 \subsection{Twisted K\"{a}hler-Einstein equations for ample hermitian adjoint bundles}

 First let us consider an easy case.
-Let $X$ be a smooth projective $n$-fold and let $(L,h_{L})$ be a $\mathbb{Q}$-line bundle on $X$ with a $C^{\infty}$ hermitian metric $h_{L}$.
+Let $X$ be a smooth projective $n$-fold and let $(L,h_{L})$ be a $\mathbb{Q}$-line bundle on $X$ with a $C^{\infty}$-hermitian metric $h_{L}$.
+Later, we shall consider the case that $h_{L}$ is a singular hermitian metric.
 Here a $\mathbb{Q}$-line bundle means a formal fractional power of a genuine line bundle on $X$.
 We shall assume that $K_{X} + L$ is ample.
 We consider the following equation:

-where $\omega$ is a $C^{\infty}$ K\"{a}hler form such that the K\"{a}hler class $[\omega]$ is equal to $2\pi c_{1}(K_{X}+L)$ in $H^{2}(X,\mathbb{R})$ and $\Theta_{h_{L}}$ denotes the curvature form of $h_{L}$.
+where $\omega$ is a $C^{\infty}$-K\"{a}hler form such that the K\"{a}hler class $[\omega]$ is equal to $2\pi c_{1}(K_{X}+L)$ in $H^{2}(X,\mathbb{R})$ and $\Theta_{h_{L}}$ denotes the curvature form of $h_{L}$.
 We call (\ref{ricci}) {\bf the twisted K\"{a}hler-Einstein equation} associated with $(L,h_{L})$.

 The equation (\ref{ricci}) is reduced to a complex Monge-Amp\`{e}re equation as follows.
 Let $\omega_{0}$ be a K\"{a}hler form on $X$ with $[\omega_{0}] = 2\pi c_{1}(K_{X}+L)$.
-Let $\Omega$ be a $C^{\infty}$ volume form on $X$ such that
+Let $\Omega$ be a $C^{\infty}$-volume form on $X$ such that

 holds.
-Then there exists a $C^{\infty}$ function $u$ on $X$ such that
+Then there exists a $C^{\infty}$-function $u$ on $X$ such that

 and the equation (\ref{ricci}) is equivalent to the Monge-Amp\`{e}re equation: